phani-billa/phani-billa.github.io/essays/statement-of-purpose.md

 compromising the privacy of those you’re trying to protect?

 These events are distributed geographically.
 These events are distributed through time.
 These events leave clues in waveforms and metadata that can help predict future states of the environment.
-For the first time ever, these events can be studied in great depth using distributed sensor networks.
-What set of metrics must be present in these types of events that allow us to process the data and maintain users’ privacy at the same time?
+Smart, internet connected devices are becoming cheaper and easier to build.
+For the first time ever, these events can be studied in great depth easily using distributed sensor networks.
+What set of metrics must be present in these types of events that allow us to process the data, maintain users’ privacy, and build communities of devices based off meta-data and data?

 When we develop the ability to examine the environment at an extremely detailed manner, we must weigh the costs of privacy introduced by the amount of data received vs the information that is necessary for the particular research being performed.
-Data fusion along with the increasing amount of metadata can make it very easy to uncover information that was intended not to be shared.
-How do we balance information vs privacy?
+Data fusion along with the increasing amounts of metadata can make it very easy to uncover information that was intended not to be shared.
+Is it possible to balance information gathering for scientific purposes against the privacy needs of the general public and our users?

+Distributed sensor networks often show emergent behavior where the data from distributed sensors can be categorized into communites.
+I am investigating how distributed sensors can be categorized into communities based off of the meta-data and the actual payload that these devices.
+By adding this concept of communities (both virtual and geographic), how can we ensure that private data is not being leaked by performing fusion on these communities.

 A smaller sized distributed power quality sensor network without intelligent triggering situated on the island of Hawaii with 100 devices sampling at 4,000 Hz will produce approximately 2.5 Gb of data per hour or about 65 Gb of data per